Macroscopic Lattice Dissociation¶

 3. DATA CURATION & ANALYSIS¶

 Figures 2-6.
-Multiple perspectives of WTC2 upper section tilting and dissipating in mid-air, demonstrating spherical aerosol expansion before ground impact.
+Multiple perspectives of the WTC2 upper section tilting, losing coherence, and expanding into a particulate-dominant cloud before ground impact.

 EVIDENCE FILE B: Waveguide Disintegration ("The Spire")¶